 The fund financial statements reflect the School District's most significant funds.
-For the years ending June 30, 2023 and 2022, the general fund, capital projects fund, and debt service fund represent the most significant funds.
+For the years ending June 30, 2024 and 2023, the general fund, the capital projects fund, and the debt service fund represent the most significant funds.

 The financial statements also include notes that explain some of the information in the statements and provide more detailed data.
 The statements are followed by a section of required supplementary information that further explains and supports the financial statements.
 Additionally, other supplementary information (not required) is also presented that further supplements understanding of the financial statements.